Skip to main content

 If fiber internet is available at your address, it is almost always the better choice over cable.
 Fiber offers symmetrical speeds, lower latency, and no data caps from most providers.
 However, cable has its place:

-• Cable is best when fiber is not available and you need speeds above 100 Mbps.
-Cable providers like Xfinity, Spectrum, and Cox offer plans up to 1-2 Gbps at competitive prices.
+• Cable is a strong choice when fiber is not available and you need speeds above 100 Mbps.
+Cable providers like Xfinity, Spectrum, and Cox advertise plans up to 1-2 Gbps in eligible markets at competitive prices.
+Pricing, speeds, and availability vary by address and may change — verify current rates with each provider.
+(Last verified 2026.)

 • 5G home internet (T-Mobile, Verizon) is a viable alternative if you want no-contract service with typical speeds of 100-300 Mbps.
 However, speeds are less consistent than cable.